We Are Skilled Attorneys Ready To Represent You In Birth Injury Cases

 - Disabilities or still birth resulting from TTTS (twin-to-twin transfusion syndrome) affecting “identical twin or higher multiple pregnancies where two or more fetuses share a chorion and hence a single placenta, but have separate amniotic sacs.
 Severe TTTS has a 60-100 percent mortality rate” (description from Wikipedia).
 When interconnected twins share one placenta, one of them may become a blood donor to the other one, with the result that the donor has insufficient resources to thrive.

 - Failure to monitor fetal condition to determine if a baby is in distress.

 Proper prenatal care is key to preventing many birth injuries such as TTTS, cerebral palsy and shoulder dystocia.
 An OB-GYN should monitor a pregnancy for risk factors and test accordingly.
 In the case of twins, an early ultrasound followed by proper treatment (such as in utero laser surgery) can prevent injury or death.
 An early ultrasound test for twins is known to be a valuable preventive measure.

 Gammon & Grange, P.C., has significant experience handling birth injury cases, including TTTS injury cases.
 We understand the impact that the Virginia Birth Injury Act can have on a medical malpractice case involving birth injuries.
 We are prepared to apply our knowledge of birth injury claims and lawsuits to the investigation and possible prosecution of a claim on behalf of your baby.

-For information on how Gammon & Grange, P.C., can put more than 30 years of legal experience to work in your birth injury litigation, call us toll free at 703-761-5000 or contact us online.
+For information on how Gammon & Grange, P.C., can put more than 30 years of legal experience to work in your birth injury litigation, call us at toll-free 866-896-7682 or 703-873-7349 or contact us online.
 Discover how we earned our reputation for legal excellence and our track record of success.
 Se habla español.